Global options#

 envfile = ".env"

-The envfile global option also accepts a list of env files.
+The envfile global option also accepts a list of env files like so.

 You can configure poe to use a specific executor by setting